 Founded in 1994 in China, Anta Sports Products Limited is a joint venture between Sports Goods Co Ltd. and Footwear Co., Ltd. Beijing Oriental Anta Sports Products Limited and Anta (Hong Kong ) International Investment Company.

-After years of effort, Anta has moved from simply being a regional sports shoe manufacturing enterprises to the development of a national integrated marketing-oriented sporting goods conglomerate.
+After years of effort, Anta has moved from simply being a regional sports shoe manufacturing enterprise to the development of a national integrated marketing-oriented sporting goods conglomerate.

 Founded in the United States in 1908, specializing in manufacturing men’s shoes and children’s insoles, Converse was once one of the most popular sport shoes in the world and held a near-monopoly on sports shoes in the 1950s and 1960s in the United States.

 Purchased by Nike in 2003, converse continues to grow in popularity in the Chinese market with outlets in nearly every major city throughout China.
-Converse continues to be hip shoe worn by young trendsetters throughout the country.
+Converse continues to be a hip shoes worn by young trendsetters throughout the country.

 How to Market Your Sportwear brand in China?

 Branding in China is one of the most important things.
 Chinese consumers buy the name of a brand.
 They want to buy premium, reputable brands.

 You need to build a strong image of your brand.
 Branding is a way to be popular in China.
 Make people dream, make beautiful stories around your brand name.
 It’s the key to success in China.